Managerial accounting vs. financial accounting: What works?

 Let’s explore more advantages below.

-Demonstrate Profitability
+Demonstrate profitability

 Ultimately, financial accounting demonstrates a business's profitability.
 When comparing expenses to income, investors can quickly identify if the company is making more money than it is spending.
 Analyzing how efficiently your business is running helps potential investors gauge its potential for success.